SolidLink95/Models-Resource-Blender-Importer/README.md

 ### Credits

 All credits go to the respective developers studios.
 No 3D model is included with addon.
-All credits for exporting the models go to the respective users of `models-resource`
+All credits for exporting and uploading the models go to the respective users of `models-resource`